docker/compose/docs/rails.md

     $ fig build

 The app is now bootable, but we're not quite there yet.
 By default, Rails expects a database to be running on `localhost` - we need to point it at the `db` container instead.
-We also need to change the username and password to align with the defaults set by `orchardup/postgresql`.
+We also need to change the database and username to align with the defaults set by the `postgres` image.

 Open up your newly-generated `database.yml`.
 Replace its contents with the following:

     development: &default
       adapter: postgresql
       encoding: unicode
-      database: myapp_development
+      database: postgres
       pool: 5
-      username: docker
+      username: postgres
-      password: docker
+      password:
-      host: <%= ENV.fetch('DB_1_PORT_5432_TCP_ADDR', 'localhost') %>
-      port: <%= ENV.fetch('DB_1_PORT_5432_TCP_PORT', '5432') %>
+      host: db_1

     test:
       <<: *default